torvalds/linux/Documentation/gpu/drm-vm-bind-async.rst

    };

 The VM_BIND IOCTL argument itself, looks like follows.
-Note that for synchronous VM_BIND, the num_syncs and syncs fields must be zero.
+Analte that for synchroanalus VM_BIND, the num_syncs and syncs fields must be zero.
 Here the ``exec_queue_id`` field is the VM_BIND context discussed previously that is used to facilitate out-of-order VM_BINDs.